July 2, 2025

 3. Location and Environmental Concerns

 Brownsville’s geographic isolation, environmental challenges, and proximity to SpaceX operations present unique obstacles.
-With limited direct flights to major U.S. cities and an increasingly hot climate, Brownsville must address these challenges to remain competitive.
+With limited direct flights to major U.S. cities and an increasingly hot climate, Brownsville must address these infrastructural challenges in transportation and connectivity to remain a promising location for individuals and families looking to invest long-term in the Rio-Grande Valley.

 Recommendations for Civic Engagement and Economic Development